 In total, the MSP encompasses 647 acres and will include 2,392 dwelling units and 100,000 square feet of commercial space.
 Approximately 296.1 acres are zoned for low-density residential (MMSP-R-1) and 73.9 acres for medium-density residential (MMSP-R-V).
 Gross residential density on sites in the MMSP-R-1 zone will vary based on incorporated nonresidential amenities; however, the net density in this zone will range from 6 to 10 units per acre.
 Residential density in the MMSP-R-V zone will range from 10 to 30 units per acre and will be located in the plan area core and the Residential Study Area.
-Residential uses in this zone may include attached low-density residential are within walking distance of neighborhood parks, schools, and/or commercial areas.
+Residential uses in this zone may include attached low-density homes, duplexes, triplexes, apartments, cohousing, and single-room occupancy units.
+Sites for medium-density residential are within walking distance of neighborhood parks, schools, and/or commercial areas.
 The project incorporated "affordable by design" theory, aiming to construct naturally affordable housing types at higher densities, including multifamily units as well as ADUs, small lot homes, townhomes, and more, to meet the need for affordable housing in Soledad.
-The breakdown of units by use and zone are listed in Table 6-7.
+The breakdown of units by use and zone are listed in Table 6-10.